OpenCLIM/ufg-intake/README.md

 # ufg-intake
-Prepared data for UFG from UDM outputs
+Prepare data for UFG from UDM outputs, and create a single parameters csv file.